your123 - stock.adobe.com

 The impetus for developing the new features, meanwhile, came largely from customer feedback, according to Zhu.

-With interest in developing AI applications -- including generative AI -- surging, users of all data management platforms are experiencing new challenges in their attempt to build accurate and secure tools.
+With interest in developing AI applications -- including generative AI -- surging, users of all data management platforms are experiencing new challenges in their attempts to build accurate and secure tools.
 Among them are efficiently moving large amounts of data and protecting data once it's in position to train an application.

 "These features address some of the top challenges we've heard from our customers," Zhu said.